etitolo/wsi-css-standards/README.md

 # Williams-Sonoma CSS/SASS Style Guide

-Welcome to the Williams-Sonoma CSS Styleguide.
 Before reading this, you should have a general understanding of [specificity](http://css-tricks.com/specifics-on-css-specificity/), [SASS syntax](http://sass-lang.com/docs/yardoc/file.INDENTED_SYNTAX.html), and [OOCSS Code Standards](https://github.com/stubbornella/oocss-code-standards).

+We borrow a lot from the OOCSS Code Standards

 ##Coding Style